ARTEM1ii/ARTEM1ii/README.md

 ![1KxD-ezgif com-resize](https://github.com/user-attachments/assets/04d409a2-e79a-4d40-a496-0cc8ba935970)

-# Hi :wave:, I'm a backend developer in Go.
+# Hi :wave:, I'm a backend developer in Node.js.

 If in your understanding a programmer is someone who writes Legacy code and who knows how to write a lot of incomprehensible code, then this is not about me.